How Cats Impact Birds

-In fact, all of the other causes of bird deaths, such as building glass and poisons, do not come close to the mortality rate attributed to cats.
+In fact, all of the other causes of bird deaths, such as building glass, poisons, and do not come close to the mortality rate attributed to cats.

 There’s no question: cats are lovable companions and efficient hunters.
 But when left unsupervised, they can be harmful to birds and other populations.